gawangnich/HacktoberFest2020/README.md

 ### 2. Star and Fork this Repository
 ###### You can star ⭐ and fork 🍽️ this repository on GitHub by navigating at the top of this repository.

 ###### GitHub repository URLs will reference both the username associated with the owner of the repository, as well as the repository name.
-For example, Rafiudd is the owner of the hacktoberfest repository, so the GitHub URL for this project is:
+For example, GawangNich is the owner of the hacktoberfest repository, so the GitHub URL for this project is:

-<a href="https://github.com/rafiudd/hacktoberfest19" target="blank">https://github.com/rafiudd/hacktoberfest19</a>
+<a href="https://github.com/gawangnich/HacktoberFest2020" target="blank">https://github.com/gawangnich/HacktoberFest2020</a>

 ###### When you’re on the main page for the repository, you’ll see a button to "Star" and “Fork” the repository on your upper right-hand side of the page, underneath your user icon.